 - 4 The Turks’ Arrival In Anatolia And The Ottoman Turkish Period

-- 5 The Ottoman Empire And Its Influence On The Turkish Language
+- 5 The Ottoman Empire And Its Influences On The Turkish Language

 - 6 The End Of The Ottoman Empire And The Language Reforms

 - 7 The Turkish Language Of The Future